torvalds/linux/Documentation/networking/device_drivers/ethernet/marvell/octeon_ep.rst

 done by writing command to mailbox command queue, a mailbox interface implemented through a reserved region in BAR4.
 This driver writes the commands into the mailbox and the firmware on the Octeon device processes them.
-The firmware also sends unsolicited notifications to driver for events suchs as link change, through notification queue implemented as part of mailbox interface.
+The firmware also sends unsolicited analtifications to driver for events suchs as link change, through analtification queue implemented as part of mailbox interface.